John of Cappadocia: Biography

-To authenticate what had been done, John assembled on July 20 a council of 40 bishops, who happened to be at the capital.
-The four general councils and the name of Pope Leo were inscribed in the diptychs.
-Severus of Antioch was anathematized after an examination of his works in which a distinct condemnation of Chalcedon was discovered.
-John wrote to John III of Jerusalem and to Epiphanius of Tyre, telling them the good news of the acclamations and the synod.
-His letters were accompanied by orders from Justin to restore all who had been banished by Anastasius, and to inscribe the council of Chalcedon in the diptychs.
+To authenticate what had been done, John assembled on 20 July a council of 40 bishops, who happened to be at the capital.
+The four general councils and the name of Pope Leo I were inscribed in the diptychs.
+Severus of Antioch was anathematised after an examination of his works in which a distinct condemnation of Chalcedon was discovered.
+John wrote to John III (bishop of Jerusalem) and to Epiphanius of Tyre, telling them the good news of the acclamations and the synod.
+His letters were accompanied by orders from Justin to restore all who had been banished by Anastasius and to inscribe the Council of Chalcedon in the diptychs.
 At Jerusalem and at Tyre there was great joy.
-Many other churches declared for Chalcedon, and during the reign of Justin 2,500 bishops gave their adhesion and approval.
+Many other churches declared for Chalcedon, and during the reign of Justin, 2500 bishops gave their adhesion and approval.
 Now came the reconciliation with Rome.
 The emperor Justin wrote to the pope a fortnight after the scene of the acclamations, begging him to further the desires of the patriarch John for the reunion of the churches.
-John wrote saying that he received the four general councils, and that the names of Leo and of Hormisdas himself had been put in the diptychs.
-A deputation was sent to Constantinople with instructions that Acacius was to be anathematized by name, but that Euphemius and Macedonius might be passed over in silence.
+John wrote saying that he received the four general councils and that the names of Leo and of Hormisdas himself had been put in the diptychs.
+A deputation was sent to Constantinople with instructions that Acacius was to be anathematised by name, but that Euphemius and Macedonius II might be passed over in silence.

-The deputies arrived at Constantinople on March 25, 519.
+The deputies arrived at Constantinople on 25 March 519.
 Justin received the pope's letters with great respect, and told the ambassadors to come to an explanation with the patriarch, who at first wished to express his adherence in the form of a letter, but agreed to write a little preface and place after it the words of Hormisdas, which he copied out in his own handwriting.
 Two copies were sent by the legates to Rome, one in Greek, the other in Latin.
 Emperor, senate, and all present were overjoyed at this ratification of peace.